jubittajohn/IOT-HW2-coap-client/README.md

 - Run ifconfig and find out the ip address of system the client file is on.
 Edit the Client.py and change the value of HOST_NAME in line 8 to the ip address.
 - Make sure Client system is connected on the same LAN as the server.
 - Assuming the server is now already up and running, start the Client.py.
+- Now the client requests for 100B, 10KB and 1MB files the reuired number of times.
+- To transfer 10MB files uncomment line 59 and comment line 58 in Client.py

+    line 59: ```filename_count = {'10MB':10}```

+    line 58 : ```filename_count = {'100B':10000, '10KB':1000, '1MB':100} ```

 ## What happens in CoAP client
 - At first folder structures will be created to store the files received from the server.
 The folder DataRecieved is created with 4 subfolders inside it named 100B, 10KB, 1MB and 10MB to store the respective size folders.
-- Running the Client.py will automatically transfer the files of size 100B, 10KB, 1MB and 10MB the required number of times.
+- Running the Client.py two times with line59 and line 58 will transfer the files of size 100B, 10KB, 1MB and 10MB the required number of times.
 - The files will be stored inside the respective size folder with the name {filesize}_{filecount}.
 For example the 99th 100B transfered file will be stired inside the folder DataReceived/100B as 100B_99.
 - Data is recieved and written into file as chunks of size 64KB.
 - After total number of each file is transferred the following is output: